alessaless/alessaless/README.md

 ## What I'm focusing on?
-- 🔭 I’m currently working on projects related to NoSQL databases and studying for the AWS Cloud Practitioner certification.
+- 🔭 I’m currently studying for the AWS Cloud Practitioner certification, working on the Compilers exam project, and managing a development team for the Software Project Management exam.

 ## Future?
-- 🌱 I want to improve my React skills.
 - ☁️ I want to delve deeper into cloud computing and enhance my knowledge in this field.
-- 🎨 I want to learn more about UI and UX.
+- 🎨 I want to learn more about Human Computer Interaction.

 ## Languages, Technologies, Framework and Software I worked (and work) with:
 <p float="left">